zaproxy/zap-api-docs/source/includes/contributing.md

 # Contributions Welcome!

 Contributions are welcome!
-There are many ways you can contribute to OWASP ZAP, both as a user and as a developer.
+There are many ways you can contribute to ZAP, both as a user and as a developer.

 **1. Creating High-level API/Automation Docs**